 “52% of the leading organizations automate key components of their expense management.”

-Additionally, leveraging this data from the expense reports can provide you with valuable knowledge about employee expenses, vendors, top spending categories, and more.
+Additionally, leveraging this data from the expense reports can provide you with valuable insights about employee expenses, vendors, top spending categories, and more.
 This article details the nuances of a business expense report.
-It also sheds light on the hidden costs incurred in manual expense reporting and how automation helps solve the problem.
+It also sheds light on the hidden costs incurred in manual expense reporting and how an automated expense management software helps solve the problem.

 A business expense report is a form detailing all the business expenses incurred by an employee on a business trip.
 Once back from a business trip, an employee is expected to submit these details in the form of a business expense report to the finance teams.
 On verification and approval, employees get reimbursements for their expenses incurred on a business trip.